What causes the plague? Bubonic plague. Mechanisms of plague development

 • low blood pressure.

-Latent primary symptoms lead to outbreaks of disease epidemics...
-Thus, a potential plague carrier can travel long distances, feeling completely healthy, while infecting everyone who comes into contact with the plague bacteria.
+Hidden primary symptoms lead to outbreaks of disease epidemics.
+Thus, a potential carrier of plague can travel long distances, feeling absolutely healthy, while infecting everyone who comes into contact with the plague bacteria.

 DIAGNOSTICS

-Returning from travel in areas endemic for the spread of plague, with the slightest signs of the disease - an urgent reason for the isolation of the patient.
-On the basis of the anamnesis, all persons who, to some extent, have been in contact with a potentially affected person are identified.
+Returning from travel to areas endemic for the spread of plague, with the slightest signs of the disease - urgent reason to isolate the patient.
+Based on the medical history, all persons who have had any contact with the potentially affected person are identified.

 Diagnostics is carried out in the following ways: